 Not to mention, the fly/crossover increases strength in the pecs and associated muscles since the arms are more outstretched and less stable when compared to a press.

 Each rep should involve crossing one arm over the other, alternating for each repetition.

-You may have never heard of this movement before but it’s one we absolutely recommend.
-Not only will you really emphasize the upper chest but you can do it in a more explosive manner.
-So if you’re an athlete or someone who desires to develop more power using your arms in an elevated position, then this is for you.
+You may have never heard of this movement before, but it’s one we absolutely recommend.
+By performing the exercise, you will emphasize your upper pecs and will be able to do it more explosively.
+So if you’re an athlete or someone who desires to develop more power using your arms in an elevated position, then the jammer press is for you.

-There are several ways to do this exercise whether you use a hammer strength machine, a landmine setup, or even a suspended barbell racked.
+There are several ways to do this exercise.
+You could use a hammer strength machine, a landmine setup, or even a suspended barbell rack.

 The landmine press is also a great way to build explosive function in addition to size and strength.
 Not to mention, you can fully take advantage of arm adduction for optimal contraction and muscle recruitment.